nikunjramani/flutter_boilerplate/README.md

 # Flutter Boilerplate Project

 A boilerplate project created in flutter using Bloc.
-Depend on code generation.
+Depend on code generation. before you work on this project you need to know following package usage
 ## Features

 * State management and examples